 - 7. Other useful tips

 Not sure which one to choose?
 Scroll a little more, and I will explain everything you need to know!

-When I was preparing for my Interrail/Eurail train trip across Europe, I couldn’t find any good structured post that would answer all my questions.
+When I was preparing for my Interrail/Eurail train trip across Europe, I couldn’t find any good, structured blog posts that would answer all my questions.

-I had to go through tons of info, and, as I still could not find some answers, I had to do it through trials and errors.
+I had to go through tons of info, and because I still could not find some of my answers, I had to do it through trials and errors.

-That is why I decided to write a step-by-step guide that can probably cover all of your questions.
+That is why I decided to write this step-by-step guide that can cover all of your questions! 🙂

 In this post I will tell you everything you need to know about the following subjects (and not only):

-- if it worth to buy the pass (though, we will be covering all of that in details),
+- if it is worth to buy the pass (I will be covering all of that in detail);

-- how to make the most of it
+- how to make the most out of it;

-- and how to avoid the most common mistakes tourists usually do.
+- and how to avoid the most common mistakes that tourists usually make.

 1. Choosing and buying the pass